 When the water level in your toilet bowl is too low, it won’t flush with the proper strength.
-If the water level in your toilet’s tank is normal but the water level in the bowl is low, you likely have an issue with the fill valve apparatus located in the tank.
+If the water level in your toilet’s tank is normal, but the water level in the bowl is low, you likely have an issue with the fill valve apparatus located in the tank.
 If the fill value cracks and leaks water, it takes water pressure away from the tube that fills up the toilet bowl.

 To figure out if you fill value is causing the water level in the bowl to be too low, remove the tank lid and flush a few times.
 If water is squirting out of the top of the fill valve, it has a leak.
-This can be somewhat difficult to diagnose yourself so I suggest calling a plumber if the issue isn’t obvious.
+This can be somewhat difficult to diagnose yourself, so I suggest calling a plumber if the issue isn’t obvious.

-The solution is simple, you have to replace the faulty fill valve apparatus with a new one.
+The solution is simple; you have to replace the faulty fill valve apparatus with a new one.
 However, executing this solution can be confusing if you’ve never done it before.
 The best way to learn is to see it done.
 Check out the video below to see the exact steps in action.

 If you have to hold down the handle for a long time to get a good flush, the flapper has too much slack.
-The flapper is a valve at the bottom of the tank that is attached to the flush handle by a chain and a rod.
+The flapper is a valve at the bottom of the tank that is attached to the flush handle by a chain and rod.
 When you push the handle down, the rod lifts the chain opening the flapper valve and allows the water in the tank to flush into the bowl.
 If the chain is too long, the flapper closes too fast and doesn’t allow enough water to flush.

 Most flapper chains have a clip that you can easily latch onto a different link to shorten the slack.
 If yours doesn’t, cut the chain with a wire cutter.
 By reducing the slack on the chain, the flapper will open easily and stay open longer each time you press the handle.
-This allows the proper amount of water to flush into the toilet.
+This adjustment allows the proper amount of water to flush into the toilet.

 When there’s something wrong with the plumbing vent system, it impacts water pressure, drainage, and flushing power.
 You can usually tell something is wrong if you hear gurgling sounds in the drains, start to notice a slow drain in the shower or sink, or smell disgusting sewage odors.

-Your plumber will inspect the vent pipe on your roof and use special equipment to check for a blockage.
+Your plumber will inspect the vent pipe on your roof and use specialized equipment to check for a blockage.
 If they find a blockage, they’ll use tools to break it up or flush it out.

 Check out the video below to get a look at what your plumber will do if he or she suspects a clog in the vent pipe.
 Again, I do not recommend trying this yourself.